I submitted a site previously in 2024, do I need to resubmit it in the 2026 call for sites?

 No. Uses shown reflect what was submitted, not council decisions.
 These may change following assessment.

-Why are the boundaries of sites drawn in different colours?
+Why are the boundaries of sites drawn in different colours on the 2024 call for sites map?

 Sites are colour-coded by theme and this follows national planning policy guidance.
 Some sites have been submitted for a variety of uses and further information about the uses can be found by clicking on the relevant site.